AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 ![The union schema diagram with the loyalty attribute checkbox and [!UICONTROL Select] highlighted.](../images/profiles/union-schema-attributes.png)

-A preview of the completed widget is displayed in the canvas.
+A preview of the completed widget is displayed on the canvas.
 Once you are happy with your chosen attributes, select **[!UICONTROL Save]** to confirm your choices and return to the [!UICONTROL Profiles] [!UICONTROL Detail] workspace.
 The newly created widget is now visible in the workspace.

 ![The widget creator canvas with Save highlighted and displaying the widget preview.](../images/profiles/widget-preview.png)